-I’ve heard it said many times that all foster children have some degree of special needs.
+It has been said a number of times that many foster children have some type of special needs.
 And while that may be entirely true, there comes a point in your child’s care where your intuition will start telling you something else is just “off.”
-As a foster parent you learn to expect the fall out and trauma that any new foster child must navigate and work through.
+As a foster parent, you learn to expect the fallout and trauma that any new foster child must navigate and work through.
 You know you could be dealing with nightmares, insecurities, acting out, and academic delays just to name a few.
 So how can you tell if there is an underlying cause that is not from the external environment and circumstances?
 When should you seek out help?
 And what can you handle yourself?

 Intellectual delays and special needs.
 Make sure you do your homework on your child’s school and academic life.
 If they seem to be falling behind first consider the following:

 - Did they just switch schools?
 (Just learning the new social systems can preoccupy new foster kids–think new school schedules, locker combinations, and teachers)

 - How often did they attend school prior to your home?
 (You can’t know what you haven’t been present to learn)

 - Did they have access to proper school supplies?
 (Homework can’t be done if supplies weren’t available at home, which could’ve decreased their grades through no true fault of their own)

 - What were they told about school in their families prior to your home?
 (Do you and the birth parents share similar expectations, if not, how can you work with everyone involved to create a positive message about the importance of education and learning)

 Once these questions are answered and something more seems to be lacking–it’s time to call for help.
 If your child is school age, you can contact the school’s guidance counselor to get the ball rolling.
 They will then request permission from the county to evaluate the child’s abilities and will likely send home a few questionnaires for you to complete to gain some more overall insight.
 If the child is under three years of age, a developmental pediatrician will start you off on the right course.